codee-com/open-catalog/Checks/PWR003/README.md

     successive calls to the function by other parts of the program.
 Even if successive calls are made with the same `a` value, the output can be different depending on the state of `c`.
-  * Returns a value without modifying any data outside of the function.
+  * Returns a value without modifying any data outside the function.

 * "Normal" function:
   * Depends on `c`, a public variable.
 This restricts the function to be `pure`, at most.
-  * However, the function also modifies `c`, memory outside of its scope, thus leading to a "normal" function.
+  * However, the function also modifies `c`, memory outside its scope, thus leading to a "normal" function.

 >[!WARNING]